Paranormal Parentage: Production

 The fourth season was initially scheduled to premiere on October 19, 2012, airing on Fridays at 8:30 pm.
 In early October 2012, NBC delayed the premiere.
-However, the series was delayed so that the first episode premiered on February 7, 2013, with the show in its time slot of previous seasons of Thursday at 8 p.m.
+The first episode premiered on February 7, 2013, with the show in its time slot of previous seasons of Thursday at 8 p.m.
 As a result, though "Paranormal Parentage" was a Halloween-themed episode, it premiered on Valentine's Day.
 During its premiere, the network promoted the hashtag #ghostdad onscreen.

 Analysis

 "Paranormal Parentage" was the fourth and final Halloween-themed episode of Community, following season 1's "Introduction to Statistics", season 2's "Epidemiology" and season 3's "Horror Fiction in Seven Spooky Steps".
 The mystery genre of the episode resembles the animated franchise Scooby-Doo, which previous episodes had also made tribute to the franchise.
 Abed mentions the movie 1989 Do the Right Thing, in which guest star Giancarlo Esposito had one of his earliest acting roles.